scperkins/EJEHardenberg.github.io/public/writing/narrations/buttons.md

 "I know"

-He stiffened and turned slightly towards her.
+He stiffened and turned slightly towards and away from her.
 "Excuse me?"

 Her smile reached her eyes and she put an arm around him and lightly touched his shoulder, "You know what I'm talking about."